 George Biddle: The Art of American Social Conscience

 This exhibition includes some seventy works that explore Biddle’s creative engagement with a full spectrum of social change during his lifetime: the cultural resonances of both World Wars, the Russian Revolution, the executions of anarchists Nicola Sacco and Bartolomeo Vanzetti, the Great Depression, the Holocaust, and white supremacy.
-Biddle was ahead of his time in addressing issues of race, exploitation, and social class, and a lifelong advocate of the arts as a healing force for a turbulent planet.
+Biddle was ahead of his time in addressing issues of race, exploitation, and social class, and was a lifelong advocate of the arts as a healing force for a turbulent planet.
 A prolific author, he argued with figures such as Alfred Barr of New York’s Museum of Modern Art, who championed an understanding of modernism in the arts as divorced from socially committed subjects.
-The exhibition will also showcase important works by Biddle that are a recent gift from his family to Woodmere.
+The exhibition will also showcase important works by Biddle that are recent gifts from his family to Woodmere.

 Woodmere extends sincere gratitude and appreciation to the Richard C. von Hess Foundation, the Robert Lehman Foundation, Robert Kohler, the Edna W. Andrade Fund of the Philadelphia Foundation, Jamie and Kristin Biddle, Albert B. Murphy III and Heather Murphy, and Anonymous for their generous support of the exhibition and catalogue.

 January 19 | 6 - 8 pm| Closing Reception